ComparetheMarket/fettle/README.md

 ## Getting Started

-Currently the only way to run Fettle is to build it from source first.
+The Fettle console application is [available on NuGet](https://www.nuget.org/packages/Fettle.Console/).

-See the [developer guide](https://github.com/ComparetheMarket/fettle/wiki/Developer-Guide) for instructions.
+To build from source, see the [developer guide](https://github.com/ComparetheMarket/fettle/wiki/Developer-Guide).

 ## Running